 In 2022, content marketing will go a long way in boosting transparency and building trust among consumers.
 Take Apple for example.
-The tech company is building transparency and credibility with its new “opt in” model for app tracking.
+The tech company is building transparency and credibility with its new “opt-in” model for app tracking.
 Similarly, you can use content to establish trust and transparency – inspiring your audience to share their data and engage with your brand.

-Empathy will take centre stage
+Empathy will take center stage

 Audiences want to be treated as humans, not just transactors.
-More empathy, authentic relationships and compassion (plus less hard selling) will help you build trust and create better experiences – two elements that will boost the success of your content marketing campaigns.
+More empathy, authentic relationships, and compassion (plus less hard selling) will help you build trust and create better experiences – two elements that will boost the success of your content marketing campaigns.

-Even Google’s algorithms are now leaning more towards customer-centric content.
+Even Google’s algorithms are now leaning more toward customer-centric content.
 You’ll need to focus on the bigger picture, instead of merely relying on keywords.
 Algorithms now prioritize factors such as how much time users spend on your site and how many elements they engage with.
 As such, empathic content that caters to your audience’s needs will be rewarded with higher rankings and engagement.

 Data analysis and more data analysis